Focus on Manon Garcia, who had surprised everyone alongside Mai Vo during the P1000 organized by the Big Padel Bordeaux last February.

 Padel Magazine : When is the next tournament with her?

-Manon Garcia: When our schedules allow us… We would like to be able to play tournaments together, but it's complicated at the moment.
+Manon Garcia: When our schedules allow us… We would like to be able to do tournaments together, but it's complicated at the moment.
 If the opportunity arises of course we will be happy to play together, but we are not really available.
-We couldn't register for the qualifications for the French championships, nor for the last P2000.
-It must be said that today, I do not want to cancel a tennis tournament for the padel.
+We were not able to register for the qualifications for the French championships, nor for the last P2000.
+It must be said that today, I do not want to cancel a tennis tournament for padel.

-But as I am rather at the end of my tennis career, when I decline a little more, I will give a little more time to padel !
+But as I am rather at the end of my tennis career, when I decline a little more, I will devote a little more time to padel!

 Padel Magazine : When you put tennis aside, we will see you play all the tournaments of the French circuit like many do?
 With the France team in a corner of the head?